UTS-RI/imu_pose_calib/README.md

 python scripts/calibrate.py -c scripts/config.yaml
 ```

-There will be two sets of plots that will show-up.
+There will be two sets of plots that will show up.
 The calibration should be good if the IMU and Vicon/pose measurements curves overlap nicely (should be the orange and green lines).
 The program will terminate when both windows are closed.

 With the provided configuration file and data sample, the script should write down the IMU-to-pose extrinsics and time-shift in `data/imu_vicon_calib.csv`.